Winter 2024 Gold Coast Offshore Fishing Report

 • Coastal and Estuary Charters: Ideal for families and beginners, these charters offer a more relaxed experience.
 You can catch bream, flathead, and whiting while enjoying Queensland’s scenic coast.
 Guides provide fishing basics, making it a fun and educational trip.

 • When selecting a charter, consider the trip length, type of fishing experience, and amenities.
-Many charters offer half-day, full-day, and multi-day options to fit your schedule.
+Many trusted charters offer half-day, full-day, and multi-day options to fit your schedule.
 Check for refreshments, restroom facilities, and catch cleaning services.

 Essential Tips for a Successful Fishing Trip